 There is also an online 5-day thought-leading summit for course creators and education entrepreneurs (The Future and Opportunity of Online Education) put on by Danny Iny, author of Teach and Grow Rich, and creator of the Course Creators Laboratory.

 Evan Carroll and John Romano authors of Your Digital Afterlife: When Facebook, Flickr and Twitter Are Your Estate, What’s Your Legacy?, use this book as a class text.
 There are numerous legal, cultural, and technical issues that could prevent access to digital assets, and if you don’t take steps to make them available to your heirs, your digital legacy could be lost forever.
-Have you thought about securing your valuable digital assets for your loved ones and perhaps posterity?
+This book helps you secure your valuable digital assets for your loved ones and perhaps posterity.

 And, Amazon Prime Students can rent it online instead of checking it out at the library or buying the book.

 When was the last time you entered the library?